Sinus Grafting & Complications in implant surgery

 The venue is located in the very heart of the London overlooking Regents Park and Lord’s Cricket Ground.

-Being just a 10 minute walk from Baker Street tube station and a short 5 minute strall from St. John’s Wood tube station, the hotel is easily accesible.
+Being just a 10 minute walk from St. John’s Wood tube station, the hotel is easily accesible.
 Parking is possible on site.
-Parking charges are £30 for 24Hrs or £4.50 per hour.
+Parking charges are £35 for 24Hrs or £4.50 per hour.

 Sinus Grafting